Free website audit · a plan and a fair price built around your business · no lock-in

 The H1 reads: “Ticketing that disappears behind your brand.”

-That’s not metaphor.
+That is not metaphor.
 The platform serves the booking widget on a custom domain (book.yourpractice.co.uk, order.yourrestaurant.com), with your colours, your fonts, your terms of service.
 Customers never see a TicketWave brand.
-The infrastructure is white-label first; the brand is anti-marketplace by design.
+The infrastructure is white-label first, and the brand is anti-marketplace by design.

 • Eventbrite owns events ticketing but has nothing for restaurant orders